kkga/shim/packages/cli/README.md

 ### `init`

-Initialize your project with configuration and utility files:
+Initialize your project.
+Automatically installs required dependencies, then creates configuration and utility files.

 ```bash
 # Create config with default paths